Rowdy (2014 film): Soundtrack

 Sai Karthik composed the music and the background score for the film.
-In mid March 2014, it was announced that the audio would release at Tirupathi on 20 March 2014.
-The audio launch event was done at Sree Vidyanikethan educational institutions in Tirupati on 20 March 2014 and the whole cast and crew of the film attended the event.
-The audio was released on Puri Sangeet label.
-In the end of March 2014, it was reported that an album named Cycle Rowdy would be released which was used in the film as a tribute to Ilaiyaraaja.
-The background score was also dedicated to him as a tribute.
+The film's audio launch was held on 20 March 2014 at the Sree Vidyanikethan Engineering College in Tirupati, and the album was distributed under the Puri Sangeet label.
+On 29 March, a separate album featuring the original score was released as a tribute to veteran composer Ilaiyaraaja, whom Varma worked on Siva (1989).
+The cycle chase theme from Siva was integrated as the main theme for the film.

-Ram Gopal Varma told to the media "I have been a huge fan of background scores ever since I became a film buff and one of my all time favorite of the music piece is the cycle chase back ground score given by Ilaiyaraaja in my debut film Siva.
-I still can't forget the goose bumps I got back in 1989 when Ilaiyaraaja was scoring music for that sequence.
-I wanted to bring the attention to track number 17 in the album Rowdy whoever ever liked and remembered that cycle chase music in Siva, I am sure they will enjoy listening to this background track."

-He added "As a huge fan of this legendary musician, my main interest is to bring back this composition to express the great idea of the genius Ilaiyaraaja's 1989 soundtrack (of Siva) to 2014.
-I asked Sai Karthik to do an integration of the brilliant cycle chase theme from Siva into the main theme of Rowdy and it turned out to be brilliant.
-This is my salute to Ilaiyaraaja."
-On the same day i.e. on 29 March 2014 the soundtrack consisting of 22 Background tracks was released by 24 Frames Factory on YouTube and other social networking sites including the Cycle Rowdy track.
-All the lyrics were penned by Kasarla Shyam.

 Release

 In early March 2014, it was reported that the film would release worldwide on 28 March 2014 clashing with Nandamuri Balakrishna's Legend.
 On 19 March 2014 it was officially declared that the film would release on 4 April 2014 in India and a day before i.e. on 3 April 2014 in USA.
 It was also reported later that the film will release with English subtitles in major markets worldwide to take full advantage of RGV film's pull across India and in the global markets.
 However, the leaders of Uttarandhra Joint Action Committee launched a morcha in Visakhapatnam demanding to ban the release of the movie.
 Alleging that the movie promotes rowdyism, the protesters stated that they will be filing a petition with the Election Commission to ban the film's release.
 The protesters contested that the episodes in the movie could be inflammatory.
 Meanwhile, the film was awarded an A certificate without any cuts from Central Board of Film Certification.